Mekinere/static_personal/readme.md

 the static version of my personal website!
 Go to ckvelis.com to see the live version.

 This version was created using Tome.
 The code within is uglified and ultimately unreadable.
-Go to the files in the "personal" repo to see the actual code being used.
+Go to the files in the <a href='https://github.com/Mekinere/personal'>Personal</a> repo to see the actual code being used.